HellperKK/chat-jquery-ajax/README.md

 # chat-jqury-ajax
-A small chatt with jquery and ajax
+A small chat with jquery and ajax

 ## Concept
 This is a tiny chat made using jquery and ajax to test both technologies.